-Cooperation also occurs during the assembling of useful engineering workflows that will be used to orchestrate the execution of engineering applications, and also during visualization of results when the users can collaborate to better understand the model.
+Cooperation also occurs when assembling engineering workflows that will be used to orchestrate the execution of engineering applications, and also during the visualization of results, when users can collaborate to better understand the model.
 Users can also share persistent annotations about interesting facts, as previously discussed.

 The most important scenarios for awareness support are:

-event monitoring – observes what is going on in the VRV, in all separate parts and provide active notification to the right person, at the right time and in the selected sub-system;
+Event monitoring – observing what is going on in the VRV, in all separate parts, and providing active notification to the right person, at the right time and in the selected subsystem;

-workspace awareness – provides control of collaborative interaction and changing of the user location;
+Workspace awareness – providing control of collaborative interaction and changes in the user location;

-mutual awareness – allows users see each other’s identity and observe each other’s actions;
+Mutual awareness – allowing users see each other’s identity and observe each other’s actions;

-group awareness – facilitates the perception of groups of interest connecting people who need to collaborate more intensely.
-Informal communication provided by a Videoconference system enhances team awareness, User awareness is allows users see each other’s identity and actions.
+Group awareness – facilitating the perception of groups of interest by connecting people who need to collaborate more intensely.
+Informal communication provided by a VCS enhances team awareness.

-The Collaboration Manager is responsible for managing the users’ participation in a collaborative session and also integrates the resources of Virtual Reality Visualization and Videoconference system.
-Users can request the coordination role to the current coordinator who can accept or reject the request, generating a visual feedback to the requestor.
-Upon the occurrence of a “change coordinator” event in a CEE collaborative session, all users are notified by the CEE Awareness mechanism.
+The CM is responsible for managing user participation in a collaborative session and for integrating the resources of VRV and VCS.
+Users can request the coordination role to the current coordinator, who can accept or reject the request, generating a visual feedback to the requestor.
+Upon the occurrence of a “change coordinator” event in a CEE collaborative session, all users are notified by the awareness mechanism.

-At any time the user can disconnect from the session, for doing some private work, and reconnect to session in later time, when its state is resynchronized with the sate of the session, that is controlled by the Collaboration Manager Service.
+At any time, the user can disconnect from the session to do private work, and reconnect later.
+Then, the user’s state is resynchronized with the state of the session, which is controlled by the CM service.

-The Collaboration Bus (CBUS) is a key component of the overall architecture and provides synchronous and asynchronous communication for the CEE components.
-The CBUS is an infrastructure for communication based on the JMS Service Provider, the Message Oriented Middleware (MOM) used for giving the public/subscribe and point-to-point paradigms, and the Enterprise Service Bus (ESB).
+The CBus is a key component of the overall architecture and provides synchronous and asynchronous communication among the CEE components.
+It is a communication infrastructure based on the JMS Service Provider, the message-oriented middleware used for providing the public/subscribe and point-to-point paradigms, and the enterprise service bus.

-The CEE Awareness Service provides appropriate actuators for events received from the CBUS.
+The CEE awareness service provides appropriate actuators for events received from the CBus.
 It is responsible for signaling distributed events to the users participating in a collaborative session.
-In one side all components trigger events to this distributed bus, and in the other side awareness components listen to the bus for gathering information about what is happening in the system.
-When users leave a collaborative session or when there is a change in its state from offline to online and vice-versa, “update user” events are triggered to the CBUS and the CEE Awareness mechanism send messages to Virtual Reality Visualization Service and Videoconference Service notifying the event.
-By their turn, those services signal those events in their user interfaces making the user conscious of what have happened.
+On one side, all components trigger events to this CBus, and on the other side awareness components listen to the bus to gather information about what is happening in the system.
+When users leave a collaborative session or when there is a change in its state from offline to online and vice-versa, “update user” events are triggered in the CBus, and the CEE awareness mechanism sends messages to the VRV and the VCS services notifying the event.
+These services then signal those events in their user interfaces, making users aware of what happened.

 4.3 VR Visualization Tool

-3D CAD models show their potential in VR applications for diverse purposes, such as ergonomic studies, safety training for Health, Safety Environments (HSE), and visualization of physical simulations, project documentation and real-time operational data.
+3D CAD models show their potential in VR applications for diverse purposes, such as ergonomic studies, safety training in health, safety and environment (HSE), and visualization of physical simulations, project documentation and real-time operational data.